-Why did you choose this course?
+Why did you choose to study this course?

 Business is a subject I’ve always been really interested in.
 The course at college looked to be a lot more comprehensive and lead to far more opportunities than if I had studied the same course elsewhere, or done it alongside other subjects at sixth form.